 Before we go further, let’s look at why Singapore REITs are an attractive choice for dividend investing.

-This is more attractive compared to other investments such as Singapore stocks (Straits Times Index) or government bonds.
+In other words, if you invest $10,000 into a REIT with a dividend yield of 5%, you’ll receive $500 in dividends for that year.
+This is more attractive compared to other investments such as Singapore stocks (Straits Times Index) or government bonds

 A dividend income portfolio is simply a portfolio consisting of dividend-paying investments.
-Given that Singapore REITs offer relatively high dividend yields, they’re a popular choice among many Singaporean investors.

-If your target is $1,000 in passive income each month, your REITs portfolio will need to generate $12,000 in dividend income each year.
-Let’s take the average dividend yield to be 5% every year – a somewhat conservative estimate for Singapore REITs.
+If your target is $1,000 in passive income each month, your dividend portfolio will need to generate $12,000 in dividend income each year.
+Let’s take the average dividend yield to be 5% every year.
 Your portfolio size will then need to be $240,000 (5% x $240,000 = $12,000).

 But don’t let this seemingly high figure put you off!
 You don’t have to invest a lump sum of $240,000 all at once.
 Instead, you can start with a smaller initial investment and follow up with monthly contributions.